Skip to main content

 three images of a nature preserve

-As if the rich history and culture that The Sembrich brings to the Lake George region wasn't enough, the property sits on a nature preserve with walking trails.
+In addition to the rich history and culture that The Sembrich brings to the Lake George region, the beautifully maintained property also includes several lakeside walking paths.

-The walking paths at The Sembrich go by the lake and through their wooded property, and the main trail is accessible for wheelchairs and strollers, and brings you to a scenic viewpoint.
+The walking paths at The Sembrich follow the lakeshore and wind through the wooded property.
+The main lakeside path is accessible for wheelchairs and strollers, and brings you to a scenic viewpoint.

 festival performances with singing and acting